-NKX101 is currently being studied in a multi-center Phase 1 clinical trial in the U.S. for the treatment of r/r AML and MDS.
-This ongoing first-in-human study evaluates the safety, pharmacology, and preliminary anti-tumor activity of NKX101.
-The clinical trial consists of dose-finding followed by dose-expansion and is designed to identify the recommended Phase 2 dose.
+NKX101 has been evaluated in a multi-center Phase 1 clinical trial in the U.S. for the treatment of r/r AML and MDS.
+This first-in-human study evaluates the safety, pharmacology, and preliminary anti-tumor activity of NKX101.
+We have deprioritized the development of NKX101 as part of a realignment of our pipeline to direct primary resources to our lead pipeline program, NKX019, for the treatment of autoimmune disease.